Sara Thygesen

 Sara Thygesen (born 20 January 1991) is a Danish badminton player, specializing in doubles.
 She started playing badminton at Gårslev in 2002.
 She got an award for the best female athlete of the year 2007 in her hometown Fredericia.
 In 2014, she joined the Denmark national badminton team, then in 2015, she won a gold medal at the European Games with her partner in the mixed doubles Niclas Nøhr.

 Career

 Thygesen competed at the 2020 Tokyo Olympics partnering Maiken Fruergaard.
 Her pace at the Games was stopped in the group stage after placing 4th in the group C standings.
+Thygesen and Fruergaard also at the 2024 Paris Olympics.